 Hi everybody, Layla here back with another video, this time talking about standard operating procedures, I just recently posted a question out in my Facebook group, which, by the way, if you haven’t joined, join, and we were talking about kind of what people want to work on in their business.
 And the number one thing was I want to document things.
 I want to document the way my business runs.
 So that way I can delegate it or hire more people or just feel less stressed on a day to day basis.

 So the way to do that is to put that documentation, that knowledge, that process somewhere that is not your brain.
 So the next logical question is where do you document?
-And so I want to make this video because I anticipate I’m going to get a lot of that question as we start talking more about this in the group.
+And so I want to Use our Make affiliate link! this video because I anticipate I’m going to get a lot of that question as we start talking more about this in the group.
 And, you know, the default assumption, which I blame on the old policy and procedures binder’s the days of old.

 Blame it on that.
 The default assumption is that SOPs, documentation, should be in a document.
 It should be in Google Docs, it should be in Microsoft Word, it should be in Dropbox paper.
 You should be writing long form content with your instructions of one two three, all of the steps involved in every single thing.
 And it should be this big binder, this printed thing that needs to sit somewhere on your desk like a trophy to say, yes, you’ve documented.